AdobeDocs/experience-manager-65.en/help/release-notes/aem-forms-current-service-pack-installation-instructions.md

 +++4.
 Install AEM Experience Manager Forms add-on package

    1. Ensure that you have installed the [!DNL Experience Manager] service pack.
-   1. Download the corresponding Forms add-on package listed at [AEM Forms releases](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/forms-updates/aem-forms-releases.html?lang=en#forms-updates) for your operating system.
+   1. Download the corresponding Forms add-on package listed at [AEM Forms releases](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/forms-updates/aem-forms-releases.html) for your operating system.
-   1. Install the Forms add-on package as described in [Installing AEM Forms add-on packages](https://experienceleague.adobe.com/docs/experience-manager-65/forms/install-aem-forms/osgi-installation/installing-configuring-aem-forms-osgi.html?lang=en#install-aem-forms-add-on-package).
+   1. Install the Forms add-on package as described in [Installing AEM Forms add-on packages](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/forms-updates/aem-forms-releases.html).
    1. If you use letters in Experience Manager 6.5 Forms, install the [latest AEMFD Compatibility package](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/forms-updates/aem-forms-releases.html).

 +++

 ## Troubleshooting

 * Reinstall the AEM Forms service packs if an error occurs during its installation.
-If the problem persists, contact the Product team.
+If the problem persists, contact the Adobe Support.

 * If **Dialog on Package Manager UI** exits during the installation of the service pack, wait for error logs to stabilize before accessing the deployment.
 Wait for the specific logs related to the uninstall of the updater bundle before being assured that the installations are successful.
 Typically, this issue occurs in Safari browser but can intermittently occur on any browser.